Have you been grappling with the .com vs .net conundrum?

 Is .com better than .net for search engine optimization?

 Today’s article answers these questions and more to help you make the right choice.
-I will explore the origin of the .com and .net domains, show the differences between the two, and reveal which websites each extension is best for.
+I will explore the origin of the .com and .net domains, explain their pros and cons, and answer some commonly asked questions about them.

 Let’s get rolling.